 Family-friendly wine tasting?
 Yep, it’s a thing!
-These kid-friendly wineries within the Petoskey Wine Region are so chill, all ages are encouraged to stop by and kick back.
+These kid-friendly wineries within the Petoskey Wine Region are so chill, all ages are encouraged to stop by.

 Recently my family had plans to visit Petoskey to celebrate my dad’s 64th birthday.
 We rented a place just off the Downtown Greenway, and a Second City show at Bay View Association’s John M. Hall Auditorium was on our Saturday evening agenda.
 But the rest of the day was up in the air.
 What should we do?
 The thing we could all agree on was that we wanted to explore the area.
 And that sampling some daytime beverages would be a great bonding activity.